subhankardas2000/fuzzy-eureka/python programming/python interview questions.md

 Class Name		       Description

-NoneType		         Represents the NULL values in Python.
+NoneType		         : Represents the NULL values in Python.

 Numeric Types:

 There are three distinct numeric types - integers, floating-point numbers, and complex numbers.
 Additionally, booleans are a sub-type of integers.

-Class Name		       Description

-int			             Stores integer literals including hex, octal and binary numbers as integers
+int			             : Stores integer literals including hex, octal and binary numbers as integers

-float			           Stores literals containing decimal values and/or exponent signs as floating-point numbers
+float			           : Stores literals containing decimal values and/or exponent signs as floating-point numbers

-complex			         Stores complex numbers in the form (A + Bj) and has attributes: real and imag
+complex			         : Stores complex numbers in the form (A + Bj) and has attributes: real and imag

-bool			            Stores boolean value (True or False).
+bool			            : Stores boolean value (True or False).

 Note: The standard library also includes fractions to store rational numbers and decimal to store floating-point numbers with user-defined precision.